List of You characters: Nadia Farran

-Nadia (Amy-Leigh Hickman; season 4) is one of Joe’s students.
+Nadia Farran Fareedi (Amy-Leigh Hickman; season 4; recurring season 5) is one of Joe’s students.
 She is outspoken and competitive, and a lover of genre fiction.
 Joe initially enlists her help in finding the killer who has been stalking him, under the guise of writing a murder-mystery novel.
 Joe later learns that Nadia and Malcolm were in a sexual relationship, and retrieves a letter she wrote him from his apartment to avoid the scandal from going public.

 Nadia begins dating her classmate Edward, with whom she often butts heads academically, and the two attend one of Kate's gallery auctions where they are surprised to see Joe.
 Nadia, a fan of Lady Phoebe's, goes to look for her, unaware that she has been kidnapped by Dawn Brown, a crazed fan.
 Joe, meanwhile, plants Simon Soo's severed ear in Dawn's bag to frame her for the "Eat the Rich" murders, and Nadia witnesses Dawn's arrest, becoming suspicious of Joe when she overhears Phoebe call him a "hero".
 Nadia soon breaks into Joe's office and finds a key which leads her to the basement of an abandoned building where Joe has kept Marienne imprisoned in a glass cage.
 A horrified Nadia makes a plan to help Marienne escape, fabricating texts on her phone making it look like Marienne lost custody of her daughter, and giving Marienne ketamine to make it look like she overdosed in response.
-Joe falls for the ruse and leaves Marienne in a park where she escapes later that night.
-Nadia, unaware of Marienne's whereabouts, looks for clues in Joe's apartment with Edward standing by.
-However, Joe finds her and leads her to Edward's slain corpse, then plants his knife on her to get her arrested for his murder.
+Joe falls for the ruse and leaves Marienne in a park where she escapes later that night after Nadia follows Joe and injects Marienne to wake her up.
+Nadia looks for further clues in Joe's apartment with Edward standing by and takes photographs of the evidence.
+When Nadia looks for Edward Joe finds her and leads her to Edward's slain corpse.
+As the police sirens are heard he hands her his knife and tells her he planted evidence in her flat to get her arrested for Edward's murder.
 Joe, whose public image has been rehabilitated with Kate's help, notes that Nadia has remained in prison since.